Stable cohomology of congruence subgroups: Functor homology

 \subsection{Proof of Theorems \ref{thm:BokstedtPeriodicity} and \ref{thm:StabCohTensorPowers}}

+The proofs of these theorems are, at least implicitly, available in the literature on functor homology; we explain how to extract them, taking the paper of Franjou--Friedlander--Scorichenko--Suslin \cite{FFSS} as our main reference.

-Let $\mathsf{F}$ denote the category of functors from finite-dimensional $k$-modules to $k$-modules.
+Let $\mathsf{F}$ denote the category of functors from finite-dimensional $k$-modules to $k$-modules, with $\Hom_\mathsf{F}(F,G)$ the $k$-module of natural transformations from $F$ to $G$.
 This is an abelian category with a set of projective generators, so one may do homological algebra in this category.
+In particular one may form $\Ext_\mathsf{F}^*(-,-)$ as the derived functors of $\Hom_\mathsf{F}(-,-)$.